Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Conclusions

 We have discussed the bounds and sensitivities of the chiral $Z'$ gauge boson by electron, positron, and proton beam dump experiments, FASER(2), and SN1987A.
 We take account of rare meson decay and bremsstrahlung processes for all kinds of beam dump experiments and pair annihilation one for electron and positron beam dump experiments.
 All the formulae of the $Z'$ production cross section are shown in Sec.~\ref{sec:calc}.
 The couplings of $Z'$ to the fermions are generally chiral and depend on the U(1)$_X$ charges of the SM Higgs doublet and U(1)$_X^{}$-breaking singlet scalars.
 Therefore, our results in Figs.~\ref{fig:xH-}, \ref{fig:xH0}, and \ref{fig:xH+} are different from each other.

 We found that the chiral $Z'$ gauge boson can be explored by experiments for long-lived particle search and SN1987A in broad parameter region.
 At this moment, we comment that for the lighter $Z'$ mass than 0.01 GeV, the bound from BBN is the most stringent and could reach $g_X^{} \sim \mathcal{O}(10^{-11})$ specially in the B-L case \cite{Knapen:2017xzo}.
-Such light $Z^\prime$ is beyond the scope of this paper, however, will be considered in a future study.
+Such a light $Z^\prime$ is beyond the scope of this paper; however, it will be considered in a future study.
 For the small coupling region as $10^{-11} \lesssim g_X^{} \lesssim 10^{-7}$, the discussion of the energy loss in SN1987A give a strong bound when 10 MeV $\leq m_{Z^\prime}^{} \leq 0.5$ GeV for different $x_H^{}$, and this, however, has a uncertainty derived from the supernova models.
 For the $x_H^{} = -2$ case, the behavior of the bound from SN1987A is completely different from the other cases.
-This is because the left handed lepton doublet has no coupling with $Z^\prime$ for $x_H^{}=-2$.
-The result is obtained only from the interaction between the right handed charged leptons and $Z^\prime$ where semi-Compton scattering and muon-pair coalescence will contribute.
-For other choices of $x_H$ both left and right handed leptons will contribute.
+This is because the left-handed lepton doublet has no coupling with $Z^\prime$ for $x_H^{}=-2$.
+The result is obtained only from the interaction between the right-handed charged leptons and $Z^\prime$ where semi-Compton scattering and muon-pair coalescence will contribute.
+For other choices of $x_H$, both left- and right-handed leptons will contribute.
 We noticed that the beam dump experiments could give bounds in the relatively large coupling ($10^{-8} \lesssim g_X^{} \lesssim 10^{-4}$) and broad mass ($\mathcal{O}(1)\,{\rm MeV} \lesssim m_{Z'}^{} \lesssim \mathcal{O}(1)\,{\rm GeV}$) region.
-Particularly, FASER(2), DUNE, and ILC beam dump experiments, which is promising experiments in the future, have higher sensitivities than the past experiments.
-We assume 10-years run for the calculations of the future beam dump experiments, and $150\,{\rm fb}^{-1} (3\,{\rm ab}^{-1})$ for LHC Run 3 (High-Luminosity LHC).
+Particularly, FASER(2), DUNE, and ILC beam dump experiments, which are promising experiments in the future, have higher sensitivities than the past experiments.
+We assume 10-years run for the calculations of the future beam dump experiments, and $150\,{\rm fb}^{-1} (3\,{\rm ab}^{-1})$ for LHC run 3 (high-luminosity LHC).
 We found that the sensitivity of DUNE reaches $g_X^{} \sim \mathcal{O}(10^{-9})$, and that of ILC beam dump experiment does $m_{Z'}^{} \sim \mathcal{O}(1)$\,GeV.
 Therefore, these future experiments are important for the exploration of the chiral $Z'$ gauge boson.
+In this paper, we consider FASER(2), DUNE, and ILC beam dump experiments as future experiments.
+Besides these, there are other proposed experiments, for example, HPS~\cite{Moreno:2013mja}, SeaQuest~\cite{Gardner:2015wea}, MATHUSLA~\cite{Chou:2016lxi}, CODEX-b~\cite{Gligorov:2017nwh}, and AL3X~\cite{Gligorov:2018vkc}, and they may have sensitivities to chiral $Z^\prime$ gauge bosons.
+We leave studies of constraints from them for another occasion.